usnistgov/trec-browser/browser/src/docs/trec19/entity/runs.md

 - :fontawesome-solid-user-gear: **Type:** manual
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `dc039065138b824bd5e1c0fc67fae745`
-- :material-text: **Run description:** Named entities are extracted from the titles of Wikpediapages.
-Wikipedia is used as a pivot.
+- :material-text: **Run description:** Wikipedia is used as a pivot.
 We search Wikipedia for the narrative first, using manually assigned topic categories.
 For each retrieved Wikipedia page we follow the external links to search in Category B, if no link is found, we search an anchor text index for the page title.

 ---
 #### UAcatslinkA